-The original favourite willow tree in Seine Valley which gave Napoleon welcome shade from the sun now has many offspring spread far and wide across the entire world.
+The original favourite willow tree in Seine Valley which gave Napoleon welcome shade from the sun now has many off-spring spread far and wide across the entire world.
 Where is the original tree now?
 Which of the many trees around Napoleon's Tomb is THE Napoleon willow (Salix babylonica)?
 A passenger on the Hamadryad travelling from Bengal to England stepped off the ship at St Helena in August 1840 and did what most visitors do, went to see Napoleon's Tomb.
 The Hamadryad called at St Helena at the time Napoleon's remains were to be exhumed and taken to Paris to be re-interred at Les Invalides.
 This passenger's account of the visit was published in the London and Edinburgh Magazine in March 1941.
 The eye-witness account of what happened at the Tomb is copied here; the original Napoleon willow met an unhappy end.

-We had only been a few minutes there when the ship's crew of La Favorite, the French corvette, with four of their officers, were marched up to view the spot, which for nineteen years had been "sacred to the memory "of the greatest man of the present century.
+We had only been a few minutes there when the ship's crew of La Favorite, the French corvette, with four of their officers, were marched up to view the spot, which for nineteen years had been "sacred to the memory" of the greatest man of the present century.
 As soon as they arrived, they surrounded the tomb, with heads uncovered, and loudly gave vent to their grief.
 Such a scene of excitement I never witnessed!
-Some of them shed tears, while others smote their brows and their hearts, and nothing but the iron bars that protected the grave prevented them from throwing themselves on the three large flat stones which covered the mortal remains of their great Emperor!
+Some of them shed tears, while others smote their brows and their hearts, and nothing but the iron bars that protected the grave Good Lord, they are everywhere!